 Interviews are only held with shortlisted candidates.
 The criteria by which applicants are shortlisted are as follows:

 - an excellent research proposal

 - proven proficiency in English (in the case of non-native speakers)

-The interviews are normally held by Skype or telephone and will be with two members of faculty; normally with the potential supervisors.
+The interviews are normally held online or by telephone and will be with two members of faculty; normally with the potential supervisor involved.

 You will be asked about your academic background, motivations and future career plans.
 The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology.

 The duration of the interview is around 30 minutes.
 You are strongly recommended to indicate times during which you will not be available for an interview in your application form.